arielimaa/arielimaa/README.md

 🌱 I’m currently learning Data Science ✨

-🤔 I’m interested and very excited about A.I
+🤔 I’m interested and very excited about A.I, all ears to what you have to tell me about it.